mlederbauer/awesome-learning-digital-chemistry/README.md

 * [Practical Programming](https://schwallergroup.github.io/practical-programming-in-chemistry/) –
 This course offers a thorough introduction to programming for chemists and chemical engineers using Python, covering fundamental concepts and tools relevant to chemical tasks, from Git to the RDKit.
 The exercises are freely accessible.
 * [Machine Learning for Materials](https://aronwalsh.github.io/MLforMaterials/Overview.html) – An introduction to statistical research tools for materials theory and simulation at the Department of Materials at ICL.
+* [Introduction to Cheminformatics and AI in Drug Discovery: Hands-on Modeling of Safety Data](https://srijitseal.com/AIDDCourse) – Machine learning (ML) and artificial intelligence (AI) models are becoming increasingly popular in drug discovery.
+This course aims to explain how to construct and use ML models for a non-expert audience with a background in life science or safety sciences.

 <a id="tutorials"></a>
 ## Tutorials